 For computers that have a battery (laptop or notebook), you can use the following method to fix the problem.
 This has been confirmed by many users.

 1. Boot your computer in Safe Mode.

-2. Right click on My Computer and select Manage.
+2. Click on the Start button.
+Then right-click on Computer and select Manage.

-3. In the Computer Management, select Device Manager.
+3. In the Computer Management window, select Device Manager.

 After that, reboot your computer and then you can boot Windows 7 in normal mode.
 If none of these methods works and you have no system backup available, you may consider reinstalling Windows 7.

 Avoid the trouble of trying to find a solution next time

 For problems like "Windows 7 starts in Safe Mode but not normal", it is hard to tell what is the real reason behind it.
 Looking for and trying out all the solutions may be too cumbersome.
 Therefore, you can create a system image backup while your computer is running well.
 No matter what situation you meet, a system image backup can restore your Windows back to normal.